GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

           gmt grdimage @earth_relief_06m -I -JG0/0/13c -X0 -Y0
         gmt end
         EOF
-        gmt movie main.sh -NEarth -C13cx13cx80 -T10 -M0,png -V -L+f14p,Helvetica-Bold,white -Gblack
+        gmt movie main.sh -NEarth -C13cx13cx80 -T360 -M0,png -V -L+f14p,Helvetica-Bold,white -Gblack

 2.3.
 Make draft animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we are happy with the master frame, we recommend you make a very short and small movie so you don't have to wait very long to see the result.
+Once you are happy with the master frame, I recommend to make a very short and small movie so you don't have to wait very long to see the result.
-This is advisable because creating an animation can be time-consuming and there may be errors or unexpected behavior when generating many images and when they are assembled.
+This approach is advisable because creating an animation can be time-consuming, and generating many images for assembly can sometimes lead to errors or unexpected behaviors.

+.. admonition:: **Step Goals**:

+  - to see if the frames are changing as expected.
+  - to see if the video file is created properly.

 ..
 Note::

   The conversion to a video format relies on `FFmpeg <https://www.ffmpeg.org/>`_ (for MP4 or WebM) and `GraphicsMagick <http://www.graphicsmagick.org/>`_ (for GIF).

-.. admonition:: **Step Goals**:

-  - to see if the frames are changing as we expected.
-  - to see if there is video file is created well.

 2.3.1.
 First attemp
 +++++++++++++++++++